 - Refuses to eat

 - Vocalizing (whining or barking at the sounds)

 - Urinating indoors

-To see these behaviors in action, check out this link.
+For more helpful info on noise aversion, check out this link.
 In fact, the full interactive diagnostic survey can be completed and printed out.
 Please schedule an appointment with us and bring the survey results with you.